-How can financial professionals get this so wrong, ten years after the means test was enacted?
+How can financial professionals get this so wrong, more than a decade after the means test was enacted?

 Mangling the law

-It started off innocently enough when a reader asked Jane McNamara on FoxBusiness about the impact of settling an old debt versus filing bankruptcy.
+It started off innocently enough when a reader asked financial columnist Jane McNamara on FoxBusiness about the impact of settling an old debt versus filing bankruptcy.